 As gold became scarce in the river, miners began getting creative.
 They guessed that gold had settled in a slow-moving horseshoe bend in the Middle Fork American River, but they couldn’t access the stream bed.
 In 1865, they blew a tunnel through the granite to divert the river from the horseshoe bend, creating the famous Tunnel Chute.
 The miners had guessed right, and the now dry horseshoe bend quickly became one of the most lucrative gold sites in the history of the gold rush.
 The Middle Fork American River continues to flow through Tunnel Chute, offering modern-day whitewater rafters an exciting series of rapids and drops to navigate.

 As a Wild and Scenic River, the Middle Fork American River is renowned for its abundant wildlife.
 The river is home to a variety of fish species, including trout and kokanee salmon, which undertake incredible migrations for spawning.
 The riparian zones along the riverbanks provide crucial habitat for birds like golden and bald eagles, while the surrounding forests offer shelter to deer, Townsend big-eared bats, and black bears.
-Conservation initiatives and protected areas along the Middle Fork ensure the continued health of these ecosystems, emphasizing the importance of maintaining the delicate balance between human activity and the preservation of the river’s rich wildlife.
+Conservation initiatives and protected areas along the Middle Fork American River ensure the continued health of these ecosystems, emphasizing the importance of maintaining the delicate balance between human activity and the preservation of the river’s rich wildlife.
 The Middle Fork of the American River thus stands not only as a historical testament but also as a vibrant and dynamic ecosystem that adds ecological diversity to the tapestry of California’s natural heritage.

-The Middle Fork is also one of the deepest river canyons in California.
+The Middle Fork American River is also one of the deepest river canyons in California.
 Once scheduled to be under hundreds of feet of water as part of the Auburn Dam project, folks just like you discovered its treasures and forced the powers that be both here in California and in DC to recognize the Middle Fork’s true worth as an important part of our environmental, social, economic and spiritual health.
 Though the growth of our foothill communities is unavoidable, we hope to protect the Middle Fork for future generations.
 We continue to work with organizations like Friends of the River and Protect American River Canyons so we can all continue to enjoy its beauty.

 A rafting trip down the Middle Fork American River is action-packed right from the start, and you’ll take on many Class IV rapids, including Tunnel Chute, Kanaka, Bus Crash, Cleavage, and more!